psiz-org/psiz/docs/src/first_steps/intro.rst

 Install using git
 -----------------
 You can also install PsiZ via `git`.
-You first clone the PsiZ repository from GitHub to your local machine adn then install via `pip`.
+You first clone the PsiZ repository from GitHub to your local machine and then install via `pip`.

 .. code:: bash